MicrosoftDocs/xamarin-docs/docs/ios/internals/architecture.md

 For more information on using Selectors, refer to the [Objective-C Selectors](~/ios/internals/objective-c-selectors.md) guide.
 There also has to be a way to expose managed code to Objective-C, which is more complicated due to the fact that Objective-C doesn’t know anything about the managed code.
-To get around this, we use *Registrars*.
+To get around this, we use Registrars.
 These are explained in more detail in the next section.

 ## Registrars